Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Introduction

 Let $ s = \sigma + it $ be a complex variable.
 For $ \theta \in \R $ let $ H(\theta) = \{ z = re^{i(\theta + \phi)} \in \C \, | \, r>0, -\pi/2 < \phi < \pi/2 \} $ be the open half plane whose normal vector is $ e^{i \theta}$.
 The Barnes double zeta-function is defined by

 where $ \alpha, v, w \in H(\theta) $ for some $ \theta$.
-Then it is known that this series converges absolutely uniformly on any compact subset in $ \{s \in \C \ | \ \mathrm{Re}(s)>2 \} $.
-This function was introduced by E. W. Barnes \cite{B1} in the theory of double gamma function, and double series of the form (\ref{B_2-zeta}) is introduced in \cite{B2}.
-Furthermore in \cite{B3}, in connection with the theory of the multiple gamma function, and r-multiple series of the form (\ref{B-zeta}) was introduced, which we will mention in a Remark \ref{rem:zeta_r} in the next section.
+It is known that this series converges absolutely and uniformly on any compact subset in $ \{s \in \C \ | \ \mathrm{Re}(s)>2 \} $.
+This function was introduced by E. W. Barnes \cite{Barnes1899} in the theory of double gamma function, and double series of the form (\ref{B_2-zeta}) is introduced in \cite{Barnes1901}.
+Furthermore in \cite{Barnes1904}, in connection with the theory of the multiple gamma function, and $r$-multiple series of the form (\ref{B-zeta}) was introduced, which we will mention in Remark \ref{rem:zeta_r} in the next section.